CUTR Investors Have Opportunity to Lead Cutera, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 14, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR).
+LOS ANGELES, June 20, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cutera, Inc. ("Cutera" or the "Company") (NASDAQ: CUTR).

 Class Period: February 17, 2021—May 9, 2023